FATCA Filing: How to Make FATCA Reporting Simple

 The FBAR and Form 8938 are comparable, but the reporting thresholds for FATCA are more significant.
 You must also disclose particular “non-account” assets like ownership of businesses and trusts.
 This also includes some contractual investments made with international parties.

 - Under FATCA reporting requirements, financial institutions abroad must provide information about U.S. citizens with accounts.

-If you are a U.S. national opening a bank account in a country compliant with FATCA, that financial institution is compelled to declare your assets to the U.S. when it meets the threshold.
-This ensures that no U.S. citizen will practice tax evasion due to non-reporting of foreign assets.
+If you are a U.S. national opening a bank account in a country compliant with FATCA, that financial institution must declare your assets to the U.S. when it meets the threshold.
+This ensures that no U.S. citizen will practice tax evasion due to the non-reporting of foreign assets.

 The due dates for Form 1040 are the same as Form 8938.
-These are to be submitted along with your U.S. tax return.
+You should submit these along with your U.S. tax return.

 Filing taxes and reviewing foreign financial assets requirements can be challenging for some.
-But there are guidelines to simplify the process, making it easier to determine your reporting thresholds and what forms you need to fill out.
+But there are guidelines to simplify the process.
+These guidelines will make it easier to determine your reporting thresholds and what forms you need to fill out.

 You can always seek the assistance of a tax professional if you find yourself at a crossroads.
 Tax Samaritan has offered the best-in-class service for U.S. expats since 1997.